smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 Theron had his threats prepared.

-Three days of civil war had taught him the value of leverage.
+Four days of civil war had taught him the value of leverage.
 Asterion controlled the gates, but Theron held the palace interior, including the architects.
 Including Sisyphus.

 The immortal architect was the key.
 The man who'd fallen from the sky, who couldn't die, who the entire palace now whispered about in equal parts terror and awe.
 If Theron controlled him, he controlled the narrative.